programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Create plots in your notebook.

-In order to create plots in a notebook, we need to install `matplotlib` (which we can do right from the notebook) & enable jupyter to make plots.
+In order to create plots in a notebook, we need to install `matplotlib` (which we can do right from the notebook) & enable plotting in the notebook.

-{% include figure.html filename="plotting-annot.png" caption="Fig. 3 Create plots directly in your notebook." %}
+{% include figure.html filename="plotting-annot.png" caption="Fig. 3 Include plots in your notebook." %}

 ### Notes on using notebooks.